Preston weather forecast: This is when rain will hit Preston today

 What will the weather be like this afternoon in Preston?

-Early afternoon will continue to see sunny spells, with light rain set to hit from mid-afternoon onward.
-The temperature will continue to climb, reaching its peak of 19C by mid-afternoon.
+This afternoon will be slightly sunnier, with some sunny spells.
+The temperature will increase slightly, reaching its peak of 16C by 3pm.

 What will the weather be like this evening and tonight in Preston?